 We encourage everyone to inquire about the inspector’s level of experience as well as ask for professional references.
 Real estate inspectors who are confident in their service, and abilities should willingly supply you with a list of references that will confirm they provide quality customer satisfaction.

 Knowing the length of time for an inspection is important, because appointments normally have to be arranged with a realtor, and the current owner for the inspector to examine the property.
-Since a quality real estate inspection requires a thorough evaluation of the entire property involving a multitude of aspects, it normally requires three hours or more to complete the inspection, but that factor is mostly decided based off age as well as the size of the property in question.
-The real estate inspector you choose should provide you with an accurate estimate for the approximate length of time needed to successfully complete the inspection and when the report should be received.
+Since a quality real estate inspection requires a thorough evaluation of the entire property involving a multitude of aspects, it normally requires two hours or more to complete the inspection, but that factor is mostly decided based off age, condition, as well as the size of the property in question.
+The real estate inspector you choose should provide you with an estimate for the approximate length of time needed to successfully complete the inspection and when the report should be received.
 We guarantee our reports to be issued out to our clients and respective Real Estate Agents within 24 hours of the inspection.

 In most states, a notice acknowledging that an inspection was completed as well as a detailed report of the findings procured from the inspection process is required before purchase.
 Our reports our guaranteed within 24 hours of the completion of the inspection.
 As per specific state requirements for what is inspected, usually it will be listed on the inspection form.
 Again, in this instance all real estate inspections will be performed in accordance to TREC Standards of Practice.